 To anyone from Aillio reading this, please look into ways to correct this problem in future iterations of the roaster.
 It seems too common to be a fluke.
-Honestly I’m not that stoked about the rubber arts in the machine in general, the flap at the bottom of the chaff collector has a tendency of not sitting quite perfectly either.
+Honestly I’m not that stoked about the rubber parts in the machine in general, the flap at the bottom of the chaff collector has a tendency of not sitting quite perfectly either.

 Not sure I’d call it a hum, but whatever the chosen name it seems to be contagious.

 After nearly a year of never having a problem with the chaff collector filter it happened to me too.
 And of course the chaff collector was hot and getting hotter as the chaff filter made more and more contact with the fan impeller.
 It was odd behavior: when I pressed on the filter while giving it a slight rotation, it would just squirt back out and sag down a bit where it would have made contact again.
 Once the black rubber got warm, the filter was not going to stay in place.
 But once cool again, no problem.